yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 Once a player joins a room, they can chat with other members, see the game they are running, and very importantly, the game versions other players are using.
 Most games tend to only work when all players run the same game update version, so remember to dump the latest from your Switch!

-It’s not mandatory to join a room before starting a game in yuzu, but it’s recommended.
+It’s not mandatory to join a room before starting a game in yuzu, but it is recommended.
 At the moment, only LAN supports connecting with real Switches.
-LDN is yuzu to yuzu only at the moment.
-We’re working to include native Switch support for LDN.
+LDN is yuzu to yuzu only, but we’re working to include native Switch support for LDN sometime in the future.

 So far, very few games have issues with LDN.
 Only `Super Mario Maker 2`, `Mario Golf: Super Rush` and `DRAGON BALL FighterZ` have been reported as incompatible.
 Any other local wireless compatible game should work fine, but don’t be shy to report any issues should you discover them.